 Just love your recipes.
 Thankyou for making cooking delightful.

 I have a lot of khoya barfi at home.
 Can i use that instead of evaporated milk?
-And how much should i use?5 stars
+And how much should i use?

 While making kulfi I dropped half bottle of vanilla essence in kulfi mix….what shud I do plz help…shud I throw away the content or is it edible